a455jldvmsrwll1a/pen-steer/README.md

 ## uinput Device
-Currently the only device available.
+Currently the only device available for Linux.
 It uses Linux's uinput API.

 **You may need to run as `root`, or better yet, just add your user to the `input` group.**

+## ViGEmBus Device
+Currently the only device available for Windows.
+It uses the [ViGEmBus driver](https://github.com/nefarius/ViGEmBus), which is no longer being updated, to emulate a virtual joystick.

+Force-feedback is *not supported*.

+**You will need to install the driver for this output method to work.**